scrabbletank/farhome-rules/rulesdoc.md

 Can only be cast against a creature that can look into your eyes.
 You make a telepathic link to the target, using your will to shatter their mind.
 The target makes an Intelligence save vs your spellcasting.
 On fail, roll a wound die for every remaining success from your spellcasting roll.
 If you deal at least 1 damage the target is dazed for the next minute.

-Add a proficiency die for every level above 5th.
+Add a normal die for every level above 5th.

 ___
 #### Suggestion
-*5nd Level*
+*5th Level*
 - **Casting Time:** 10 AP
 - **Range:** 15
 - **Duration:** 24 Hours

 You attempt to influence a group of people, suggesting a course or activity.
-You may target as many creatures in range as you want, adding a Terrible die for every 5 creatures targeted.
+You may target as many creatures in range as you want, adding a Terrible die for every 3 creatures targeted.
 The creatures must be able to understand you and be able to hear you.

 Make a spellcasting roll against the creatures Willpower.
 On success you may give the creatures a 1 or 2 sentence command for them to follow.
 The command may have a condition to it, such as help the next dwarf they see.
 If they are unable to meet the conditions before the spell ends the command is ignored.